ewersp/Shaders/README.md

 Stipple.shader
 ------
 This inexpensive screen-door transparency technique is useful for distance culling when traditional transparency is either too expensive or produces artifacts due to depth sorting.
-We used this on Poi to cull enemies when optimizing for lower end hardware and consoles.<br /> <br />
+We used this on Poi to cull enemies when optimizing for lower-end hardware, specifically the Nintendo Switch.<br /> <br />
 ![Alt text](Assets/Stipple.gif "Stipple")

 HeatHaze.shader